Wonders of Canary Islands

 Canary Islands is one of autonomous communities of Spain.
 These islands geographically belong to Africa.

-It is hard to single out the most outstanding kinds of Canarian landmarks, but these could be:
+It is hard to single out the most outstanding wonders of Canarian landmarks, but these could be:

 - Heritage of Guanche.
-This extinct culture was technologically less developed than the culture of European invaders – but this does not mean that it was less interesting.
-Guanche have left artificial cave settlements, petroglyphs, numerous sacred sites, and legends.
+This extinct culture was very interesting: Guanche left artificial cave settlements, petroglyphs, numerous sacred sites, and legends.
 It is possible that on islands existed other culture before the coming of Guanche.

 - Historical European cities.
-Although Canary islands geographically belong to Africa, its cultural heritage is purely European.
-Here is located the first Renaissance city in the world – La Laguna.
+Here is located the first Renaissance city in the world – La Laguna and other interesting cities.

 - Ecosystems.
-On the fertile land of isolated islands have evolved unique ecosystems, such as laurisilva – remnants of subtropical forest which once covered also much of Europe.
+On the fertile land of isolated islands have evolved unique ecosystems, such as laurisilva – remnants of subtropical forest that once covered also much of Europe.

 - El Hierro